jsfenfen/990-xml-reader/README.md

 	[{"schedule_name": "ReturnHeader990x", "groups": {}, "schedule_parts": {"returnheader990x_part_i": {"object_id": 201533089349301428, "ein": "941156621", "RtrnHdr_RtrnTs": "2015-11-04T20:09:01-06:00",...

+The general structure of the return is an array of schedules:

+	[
+	      {
+	        "schedule_name": <Schedule Name>,
+	        "schedule_parts": {
+	                "<schedule part name>": { dictionary of variables in this part }, ...
+	        "groups": {
+	        	"<group name>":
+	        		[ Array of groups of this name that were found { dictionary of variables in this group }
+	        		]
+	        }, ...
+	]

+Each schedule part or repeating group includes the original object_id and ein of the filing as well as all the IRS variables.

 Note that IRSX will download the file if it hasn't already--for more information about the location, use the --verbose option.
 IRSX by default will retrieve the file from the IRS' public Amazon S3 bucket.
 If you plan to work with a large collection of files, you may want to host xml on your own bucket, and use bulk tools like AWS CLI's sync to move many documents at once.

 We could have saved it to a file with using the '>' to redirect the output